 If you’d like to track the location of ISS, there are phone apps like Satellite Tracker available.
 It allows the user to locate the position of the station and see when it will pass close by.
 It also displays the view from the space station in the app.

 There’s a lot to see when you look up.
-If you’re interested in learning more about the planets, stars, and constellations, join us for Summer Astronomy with Binoculars on Monday, August 17.
-Jim Hahn will guide us on a tour of the spyglass menagerie found in the night sky of summer.
+For visitors to learn more about the planets, stars, and constellations, we offered Summer Astronomy with Binoculars, in which Jim Hahn guided us on a tour of the spyglass menagerie found in the night sky of summer.